algarecu/trollslayer/README.md

 If you use this code and/or datasets (upcoming) please refer to the following works:

 Dataset 3: annotations from both.
-* Trollslayer: Crowdsourcing and Characterization of Abusive Birds in Twitter, SNAMS 2018.
-Valencia, Spain.
+* Alvaro Garcia-Recuero, et al., **Trollslayer: Crowdsourcing and Characterization of Abusive Birds in Twitter**, SNAMS 2018.
+Valencia, Spain [pdf][https://arxiv.org/pdf/1812.06156]

 Dataset 2: contains annotations from a large number of crowdworkers in the Crowdflower platform.
 * Alvaro Garcia-Recuero: **Efficient Privacy-preserving Adversarial Learning in Decentralized Online Social Networks**.
 [ASONAM '17](http://asonam.cpsc.ucalgary.ca/2017/ASONAM2017Program.pdf) International Symposium on Foundations of Open Source Intelligence and Security Informatics [FOSINT-SI 2017](http://fosint-si.cpsc.ucalgary.ca/2017/), Sydney, Australia, [pdf](https://hal.inria.fr/hal-01572193).